pbeukema/LabHacks/readme.md

 * Do you use Matlab?
 It is worth considering a switch to [Python](https://www.python.org/).
 Python offers simpler syntax, enables system wide interfacing, is open source, free and for these reasons is being used by more and more scientists.
 Replication is far easier with Python than Matlab.

 * Want to learn Python?
-[Learn Python the Hard Way](https://learnpythonthehardway.org/book/) is a great tutorial.
+  * Start here with [Learn Python the Hard Way](https://learnpythonthehardway.org/book/) is a great tutorial.
 52 exercises from installing Python to building a web app.
 Everyone in our lab who learned python used this tutorial.
+  * Install [Anaconda](https://www.continuum.io/downloads) which is a scientific distribution of python that enables high performance computing and analysis.
+  * Learn numpy with [these 100 exercises](https://github.com/rougier/numpy-100/blob/master/100%20Numpy%20exercises%20no%20solution.ipynb) written by Nicolas Rougier.
+  * Become a python data ninja.
+Thomas Wiecki provides a [great introduction](http://nbviewer.jupyter.org/format/slides/github/twiecki/pydata_ninja/blob/master/PyData%20Ninja.ipynb#/) to data science in python.

 * Need to sync files across your various lab computers/clusters and laptop you use at home and don't want to use Dropbox?
 Use [rsync](https://www.digitalocean.com/community/tutorials/how-to-use-rsync-to-sync-local-and-remote-directories-on-a-vps) instead. e.g:
 ```bash
 rsync -zavr -e ssh --delete --include '*/' --include='*include_these_files.[ext]' --exclude='*' [local_dir] [remote_server]:[remote_dir]
 ```

-* Learn numpy with [these 100 exercises](https://github.com/rougier/numpy-100/blob/master/100%20Numpy%20exercises%20no%20solution.ipynb) written by Nicolas Rougier.

-* Become a python data ninja.
-Thomas Wiecki provides a [great introduction](http://nbviewer.jupyter.org/format/slides/github/twiecki/pydata_ninja/blob/master/PyData%20Ninja.ipynb#/) to data science in python.

-* [Anaconda](https://www.continuum.io/downloads) provides a scientific distribution of python that enables high performance computing and analysis.

 * Become a pro at [bash shortcuts](https://ss64.com/bash/syntax-keyboard.html) - it will seriously save you a lot of time.